CourseraK2/coursera-notes-3/Data Science Specialization - VI. Statistical Inference/Week 1.md

 	Statistical inference requires navigating the set of assumptions and tools and subsequently thinking about how to draw conclusions from data.

 	Example goals of inference
 	1. Estimate and quantify the uncertainty of an estimate of a population quantity (the proportion of people who will vote for a candidate).
 	2. Determine whether a population quantity is a benchmark value ("is the treatment effective?").
 	3. Infer a mechanistic relationship when quantities are measured with noise ("What is the slope for Hooke's law?")
-	4. Determine the impact of a policy? ("If we reduce polution levels, will asthma rates decline?")
+	4. Determine the impact of a policy? ("If we reduce polution levels, will asthma ([ˈæsmə] 哮喘) rates decline?")

-	asthma: [ˈæsmə] 哮喘
+	5. Talk about the probablity that something occurs

 	Example tools of the trade
 	1. Randomization: concerned with balancing unobserved variables that may confound inferences of interest
 	2. Random sampling: concerned with obtaining data that is representative of the population of interest
-	3. Sampling models: concerned with creating a model for the sampling process, the most common is so called "iid".
+	3. Sampling models: concerned with creating a model for the sampling process, the most common is so called "iid", independent identically distributed.
 	4. Hypothesis testing: concerned with decision making in the presence of uncertainty
 	5. Confidence intervals: concerned with quantifying uncertainty in estimation
 	6. Probability models: a formal connection between the data and a population of interest.
 Often probability models are assumed or are approximated.